Shreyyyas22/MERN-Task-Manager/README.md

 1. Clone the Repository

-2. Install all the dependencies
+2. Install all the dependencies in root folder using below command

    ```sh
    npm run install-all